More than 40 million people played fantasy sports in North America last year, the equivalent of 30 percent of U.S. adult males. –Bloomberg Business

 While 41 million Americans played traditional, season-long fantasy sports contests last year, only about 800,000 played daily fantasy sports.
 Still, the industry leader, FanDuel, has raised $88 million from investors, including Comcast; private equity firms Shamrock Capital Advisors and KKR; and the National Basketball Association, whose commissioner, Adam Silver, has come out in support of legalizing sports gambling.
 The next-biggest site, DraftKings, has attracted $76 million in venture capital.
 According to a Bloomsberg Business source, FanDuel was valued at more than $1 billion during its last investment round.
 Further, Eilers Research, which studies the gaming industry, reports that in 2015 the DFS industry will collect more entry fees than all the sports books at Vegas combined.

-To date, no DFS operator has ever been prosecuted by the federal government.
-As the DFS industry continues to grow, widespread prosecution becomes even unlikelier.
+Recently, other civil lawsuits have since been filed against DFS operators, but, to date, no DFS operator has ever been prosecuted by the federal government.
+As the DFS industry continues to grow, prosecution becomes even unlikelier.
 “Money is pouring into the fantasy sports industry and into the daily fantasy sports sector of late,” writes Darren Heitner.
 “Large and respected institutions like NBC Sports Ventures and Disney have delivered money to [DFS] platforms, because they realize the immense potential for further growth in fantasy sports and believe that daily fantasy games are simply the next iteration of an industry that has a track record of proven success.”
 With partnerships with the NBA, MLB, and the NHL – as well with many of the individual teams in those leagues and the NFL – the DFS industry has garnered added legitimacy with the backing from America’s major professional sports leagues.
-So long as these companies conduct their operations in compliance with applicable law – such as only offering contests based on multiple real-world games or formatting contests so that they are based on the results of player performances, as opposed to the scores or outcomes of real-world games – they will likely minimize legal scrutiny and curry favor with the leagues.
+So long as these companies continue to use best practices in conducting their operations – such as only offering contests based on multiple real-world games or formatting contests so that they are based on the results of player performances, as opposed to the scores or outcomes of real-world games – they will likely continue to minimize legal scrutiny and curry favor with the leagues.

 Unquestionably, the popularity of fantasy sports is at an all-time high.
 Season-long leagues, which have been around for decades, continue to thrive, and with the approval of the major pro leagues, the growth of the DFS industry is likewise showing no signs of slowing down.
 Yet, despite this incredible wave of prosperity, there remain outstanding legal issues.
 Most traditional, full-season operations may have be granted safe harbor by UIGEA’s carve-out language, but both participants and fantasy sports providers must still perform legal due diligence to ensure they do not fun afoul of the ever-evolving interpretations of federal and state laws, including some of the stricter statutes and regulations found in individual states.
 Further, the legality of DFS remains decidedly unsettled.
 The format of the DFS contest has a big impact on potential legality, but so too does the potential effect that the shortened length of contests has on the ratio of skill to chance.
 Using legally prudent practices in complying with various state and federal laws can certainly help minimize potential liability.
 Notwithstanding, with rising their popularity and the pro sports leagues’ benediction, DFS are likely here to stay.